johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - Scientific discovery is profoundly unpredictable despite the fact that it is determined by the laws of physics.
 Before a discovery, not predictive process could reveal the content of the discovery; if it could it would be that discovery.

-- There is no better destiny for a theory that to point the way to a more comprehensive theory to which it lives on as a limiting case.j
+- There is no better destiny for a theory than to point the way to a more comprehensive theory to which it lives on as a limiting case.

 - Progress is made by creatively varying the ***_explanations_*** of a theory, not the predictions.